Operating Support grant program

 The Operating Support program recognizes that organizations with an established record of programmatic service and administrative stability should have access to funds to support their organizational goals and objectives, and to maintain their ongoing programs, services, and facilities without special emphasis on new initiatives as justification for funding.

-Prospective applicants, who are new to the Operating Support program, are strongly encouraged to call the program officer to discuss eligibility, program intent, and application requirements prior to beginning an application.
+First time applicants are encouraged to call the program officer prior to beginning an application.

-FY 2015 Operating Support Program Overview and Application Instructions—all applicants should read this document thoroughly before beginning the application form.
+FY 2016 Operating Support Program Overview and Application Instructions — all applicants should read this document thoroughly before beginning the application form.

-Operating Support grants include two components: formula funds award and merit funds award.
-The formula funds award will vary, depending on the overall number of grantees and the total dollars available for this program, and will be based on the applicant's qualifying expenses, averaged over fiscal year 2011 and fiscal year 2012.
-The merit funds award will vary based on the number of grantees in the applicant's assigned budget group that are recommended for merit funding, the merit dollars available for this program, and the merit score assigned by the advisory review panel.
+Operating Support grants include two components: formula award and merit award.
+The formula award will vary, depending on the overall number of grantees and the total dollars available for this program, and will be based on the applicant's qualifying expenses, averaged over fiscal year 2012 and fiscal year 2013.
+The merit award will vary based on the number of grantees in the applicant's assigned budget group that are recommended for merit awards, the merit dollars available for this program, and the merit score assigned by the advisory review panel.

 The Operating Support program is intended to support organizations for which providing arts activities or services is the primary mission and purpose.
 To be eligible for the Operating Support program, applicants must be structured in one of the following ways: